-We are continuing to operate as a going concern while in conservatorship and remain liable for all of our obligations, including our guaranty obligations, associated with the DMBS and other mortgage-backed securities issued by us.
-The senior preferred stock purchase agreement and the secured lending credit facility are intended to enhance our ability to meet our obligations.
+We are continuing to operate as a going concern while in conservatorship and remain liable for all of our obligations, including our guaranty obligations, associated with the DMBS certificates and other mortgage-backed securities issued by us.
+The stock purchase agreement is intended to enhance our ability to meet our obligations.
+Certificateholders have certain limited rights to bring proceedings against Treasury if we fail to pay under our guaranty.
+For a description of certificateholders' rights to proceed against Fannie Mae and Treasury, see "DESCRIPTION OF THE DMBS CERTIFICATES-Trust Agreement-Certificateholder Rights Upon a Guarantor Event of Default" below.